uhub/awesome-actionscript-sorted/README.md

 * [folletto/Argilla-Mosaic](https://github.com/folletto/Argilla-Mosaic) - ActionScript 3 dynamic layout library.
 * [firesteps/ActionScript3-last.fm-API](https://github.com/firesteps/ActionScript3-last.fm-API) - Library for simple calling last.fm services in ActionScript 3 and extension for mate framework to make calls to last.fm services from the EventMap.
 Asdoc documentation with examples in downloads.
 * [featherJ/fancy-mvc](https://github.com/featherJ/fancy-mvc) - A very simplified MVC framework lib written in ActionScript 3
-* [devboy/fTask](https://github.com/devboy/fTask) - fTask is a task-system for ActionScript inspired by rake.
-It can be used as a library and standalone built-tool.
 * [danro/tweenman-as2](https://github.com/danro/tweenman-as2) - TweenMan AS2 ActionScript tweening library
 * [danielwanja/activeresource](https://github.com/danielwanja/activeresource) - A Flex/ActionScript Framework to integrate with Ruby on Rails.
 Provides Restful access to Rails including nested attributes.
 * [craigshaw/Playbook-Utilities](https://github.com/craigshaw/Playbook-Utilities) - A library of Blackberry Playbook utilities for Actionscript